Krisspal/Krisspal/README.md

 ## What you can find here:

-Because I'm learning programming so you can find the source code files of my assignments and some of my extra practice files here.
+Because I'm learning programming so you can find the source code files of my assignments and some of my extra practice here.